-Current transport links to the village consist of easy access to the A30 trunk road to the north, a branch line railway station at Victoria which connects with Newquay to the North and Par (on the main line) to the south.
-There is an hourly bus route (the number 27, operated by FirstGroup) directly connecting with Bodmin, Truro and to St. Austell.
+Current transport links to the Village consist of easy access to the A30 trunk road to the north, a branch line railway station at Victoria which connects with Newquay to the north and Par (on the main line) to the south.
+There is an hourly bus route (the number 27, operated by First Group) directly connecting with Bodmin, Truro and to St. Austell.
 Regular but in-direct bus routes to Newquay and other destinations are also available.

-The road through Trezaise, Roche and Victoria (the B3274) forms one of the primary links between St. Austell and the A30 (and to Newquay), a fact that has generated substantial traffic through the settlement, with approximately one HGV through Roche every minute on average.
-Trezaise and Higher Trezaise forms a linear settlement along the main road south of Roche and comprises a sporadic extension of the main village.
+The road through Trezaise, Roche and Victoria (the B3274) forms one of the primary links between St. Austell and the A30 (and to Newquay), a fact that has as already stated generated substantial traffic through the settlement, with approximately one HGV through Roche every minute on average 7am to 7pm.

+Trezaise

+Trezaise and Higher Trezaise form a linear settlement along the main road south of Roche and comprise a sporadic extension of the main village.